“Yeh dagh dagh ujala, yeh gazida seher.

 “Time is falling into eternity, drop by drop.”

-It is Hyder’s beautiful surrealist technique that allows her to give an image to time itself that falls drop by drop into the ocean of eternity.
+It is Hyder’s beautiful surrealist technique that allows her to give an image of time itself that falls drop by drop into the ocean of eternity.

 “In this crazy game of time, all one needs to do is to forget.
 Beyond this glass-like silence, dry winds blow in the dark lanes where imagination dwells.
 In these dark times, our past and future will be preserved simply as notices pinned to a library bulletin board.
 It will be on one such wintery night that we will finally have to decide.”